ethmarks/ethmarks.github.io/md_src/blog_src/liquidglass.md

 ### …Performant

 Liquid Glass is composed of many different effects, but the most important is the [Gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) that gives it that blurred frosted glass effect.

+For example, in the photo of [Apple Park](https://en.wikipedia.org/wiki/Apple_Park) below, the left half is unmodified while the right half has been filtered through a Gaussian blur.

 ![A photo of Apple Park where the right half is heavily gaussian blurred](/media/applepark_gaussian_blur.webp)